richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 * Summary
 * Description

-In order to fix these messages, you have to add the fields to the JIRA screens by going to the "Issues" tab in the Administration section.
+In order to fix these messages, you have to add the fields to the JIRA screens by going to the "Issues" tab in the "Settings" menu.
 First check which "screen" your issue type is using on the "Issue types" page, in the "Related Schemes" column for the issue type you selected in AppSignal.

 Then navigate to the "Screens" page in the "Screens" section.